BenW2140/Bakery.Solution/README.md

-The program will return the price of a loaf of bread|1 Loaf|$5 The Program will return how many loaves of bread the user entered|3 Loaves|3 Loaves The Program will return the price of a pastry|1 Pastry|$2 The Program will return how many pastrys the user entered|5 Pastrys|5 Pastrys the Program will account for any deals in the users order|3 Pastrys|$5 The Program will return the total price of the order|1 Loaf and 3 Pastrys|Total: $10
+The program will return the price of a loaf of bread|1 Loaf|$5 The Program will return how many loaves of bread the user entered|3 Loaves|3 Loaves The Program will return the price of a pastry|1 Pastry|$2 The Program will return how many pastries the user entered|5 Pastries|5 Pastries The Program will return the total price of bread|3 Loaves|$15 The Program will return the total price of pastries|2 Pastries|$4 the Program will account for any deals in the users order|3 Pastries|$5 The Program will return the total price of the order|1 Loaf and 3 Pastries|Total: $10

 ## Known Bugs